SageJames/Web3-Hub/Courses/README.md

 # Courses

 ## About
-Learn how to programming in the web3 space.
+Learn how to program in web3.

 ## Courses Links
 - [web3.career](https://web3.career/learn-web3)